StarRocks/starrocks/docs/en/administration/audit_loader.md

 DISTRIBUTED BY HASH (`queryId`) BUCKETS 3
 PROPERTIES (
   "dynamic_partition.time_unit" = "DAY",
   "dynamic_partition.start" = "-30",       -- Keep the audit logs from the latest 30 days.
-You can adjust this value based on you bussiness demand.
+You can adjust this value based on you business demand.
   "dynamic_partition.end" = "3",
   "dynamic_partition.prefix" = "p",
   "dynamic_partition.buckets" = "3",